Morris K. Udall and Stewart L. Udall Foundation

-The Morris K. Udall and Stewart L. Udall Foundation is an Executive Branch office of the United States Government.
+The Morris K. Udall and Stewart L. Udall Foundation is an independent agency of the United States government to honor Morris K. Udall's lasting impact on the environment, public lands, and natural resources, and his support of the rights and self-governance of American Indians and Alaska Natives.

 The Foundation was established by the Congress in 1992 to honor Morris Udall's thirty years of service in the House of Representatives.
 Congress amended the name in 2009 to include Stewart Udall, in recognition of his public service.
 The full official name of the Foundation is Morris K. Udall and Stewart L. Udall Scholarship and Excellence in National Environmental Policy Foundation.
 The President of the United States appoints its board of trustees with the advice and consent of the Senate.

 Foundation programs

 The purpose and motto of the Foundation is "Scholarship and Excellence in national environmental policy."
 To support this purpose the Foundation's programs are: